columbia/VIA/README.md

 # Design and Verification of the Arm Confidential Compute Architecture

-This artifact includes the mechanized Coq proofs for the security of RMM/EL3M, the verified software stack for ACCA.
+This artifact includes the mechanized Coq proofs for the security of RMM/EL3M, the verified software stack for the Arm Confidential Compute Architecture (CCA).
 It also provides instructions on running the performance evaluations of CCA KVM.

 # Table of Contents